ArthurNagy/kotlin-coroutines-firebase/README.md

-# Kotlin Coroutines Firestore Android
+# Kotlin Coroutines Firebase Android
 Kotlin Coroutines extensions for Firebase for Android

 Adding the dependencies: